zdenal/commanded_debugger/README.md

 by correlations and linked by causations.
 The events/commands are stored only in process state (no persistent layer).

+## Use with your integration tests
+You can also use this tool w/ your integration tests to see the flow of commands/events.

+- start CommandedDebugger UI by `./bin/start` in CommandedDebugger repository
+- run your integration test with `--sname` eg:
+  - `elixir --sname app -S mix test test/integrations/registration_test.exs:260`

 ## How it works
 Starting properly your app with `--sname` will allow to comunnicate with CommandedDebugger UI (runned by `./bin/start` from CommandedDebugger repository).
 The CommandedDebugger will automatically run event handler which will send each event to CommandedDebugger buffer in UI app.
 The same with middlewares, they will make